Know Before You Go

 If you’re looking for one-of-a-kind gifts (or goodies for yourself—no judgment!), Downtown Portland has oodles of opportunities for destination shopping.

-More than 30 new retailers have moved into Downtown Portland this year, making it the first holiday season for a few of our new fave stores.
+More than 30 new retailers moved into Downtown Portland and celebrated their first holiday seasons in business in 2019.
 Baseballism turns America’s favorite pastime into beautifully designed t-shirts, caps and an entire line of accessories made from mitt and baseball leather.
 Compound Gallery sells new and collectible streetwear, so you can find your go-to brands and discover new ones.
 And Laundry PDX is Rip City’s go-to spot for vintage Blazers gear and paraphernalia.

-And for everyone who waits until the 11th hour to finish their 12 days of Christmas shopping, the Portland Saturday Market’s Festival of the Last-Minute extends its hours just for you.
-December 19–24, find the Market’s signature goods — think art, organic beauty products, hoodies and delicious treats — in this open-air Portland landmark.
+And for everyone who waits until the 11th hour to finish their 12 days of Christmas shopping, the annual Portland Saturday Market’s Festival of the Last-Minute extends its hours just for you.
+In the days leading up to Dec.
+24, find the Market’s signature goods — think art, organic beauty products, hoodies and delicious treats — in this open-air Portland landmark.

 Holiday Lights in Downtown Portland

 Later in the season, Chabad of Oregon hosts a Menorah Lighting every night of Chanukah.
 The Festival of Lights starts out with a big celebration for the first night of Chanukah, with live music, kids’ crafts and traditional food.
-This Director Park tradition continues December 22–30, bringing a little more light to the Pacific Northwest’s wintry nights.
+This Director Park tradition continues throughout the rest of Chanukah, bringing a little more light to the Pacific Northwest’s wintry nights.

 And throughout the entire season, the core of Downtown Portland lights up with thousands of twinkling lights.
 More than 730 trees get a special festive treatment, lending a cheerful vibe to the city’s main retail streets.
 And keep an eye out for the snowflake installation around Pioneer Courthouse Square: it’s a perfect Instagram opportunity!